SomiGupt/Smart_Aggregator_Mobile_App/README.md

-# ECEN-Captsone-Smart-Aggregator-Team-37
-This is my (Somil Gupta's) mobile app code
+This is my mobile app code

 The Screens are contained in the Screens Folder